primate-run/primate/docs/docs/requests.md

 initial render.

 !!!
-The client will see the context under `props.request.context`.
+The client sees the context under `props.request.context`.
 To avoid polluting the props object, this API may change in the future.
 !!!

 ## Original